After ‘The Gowns of Radley’

 After his release in 1982, he started attending Narcotics Anonymous meetings.
 The following year, he checked himself into a rehab clinic and became free from drugs.
 He trained as an addictions counsellor and then spent more than a decade working at various drug treatment centres across the country.

-Chip continues to be active in the addiction/counselling world with a thriving private practice in Harley Street.
+Chip continues to be active in the addiction/counselling world with a thriving private practice.
+He has been delivering drugs education to thousands of pupils across the UK for over a decade.